WebOrigami/docs/src/content/framework/tutorial.md

 The preview will show a heading with a person's name like: **Alice**

-<span class="tutorialStep"></span> Clear the preview address to return to the index page.

 ## Add an HTML extension

 We often use extensions at the end of file names to indicate the type of data they contain.
 Virtual folders created with functions like `map()` will often change the type of data, so as a convenience those functions allow you to add, change, or remove extensions.